-Xenoestrogen Exposure is a Clear Risk Factor for Breast and Other Female Cancers
+Xenoestrogen Exposure is a Clear Risk Factor for Breast Cancer and Others

 What are Xenoestrogens?

 Synthetic chemicals including di-chlorodiphenyltrichloroethane, bisphenol A, phthalates, di-chlorodiphenylethylene, polychlorinated biphenyls, and alkylphenol are toxic estrogens that bind to estrogen receptors and overstimulate their signaling pathways (Gaudet et al, 2018, Shafei, et al., 2018).

 Additionally, metalloestrogens—have been shown to activate estrogen receptors.
 Metalloestrogens include arsenite, antimony, nitrite, selenite, vanadate, cadmium, calcium, cobalt, copper, nickel, chromium, lead, mercury, and tin (Gaudet et al, 2018).

 Many of these metals are commonly found in our food supply, air, and water.

 Mercury is one of the most problematic because of its persistence in the environment.